 - Air-dry your nipples after each breastfeeding session, to prevent irritation and cracking.

-- Consider using a lanolin-based cream, such as Lansinoh, to keep your nipples healthy.
-This cream may also be used to ease pain in sore or cracked nipples.
+- Consider using a lanolin-based cream, such as Lansinoh, on your nipples.
 Lansinoh does not require a prescription and may be purchased over-the-counter.

 - Eat healthy foods and drink plenty of fluids, whenever you are thirsty.
 Having something to drink while you are breastfeeding helps you get enough fluids.